Prior Owner's Plans

 When I purchased the property in 2013, I received copies of the previous survey, completed in November 1996, showing what the prior owner had in store for it: a five-bedroom McMansion with a detached two- or three-car garage in a classic "king of the hill" pose.
 Also notice that they would have filled in the small ravine—which might have been problematic, as it would have encroached on the wetlands.

 The house and garage would have been built in the clearing I used for the septic system (below).
 Based on the condition of the stumps there, the trees may have been cut down around the time these plans were drawn up, or maybe even earlier, and likely coincided with construction of the driveway.
 Clearly they'd already invested a fair bit of capital in the project when their plans changed.

-When I came along, I never even considered this as a spot for my home because it directly faces a neighbor who built their house right on the property line adjacent to mine (below).
+When I came along, I never even considered this as a spot for my home because it directly faces a neighbor who built their house right on the property line adjacent to mine (below); indeed, under current DEP rules, they could not have built where they did.
 The last thing I'd ever want to do is stare at my neighbor!
 My goal has always been to not see—or be seen by—anyone else.

-This problem would have been made worse because, in all likelihood, many of the trees surrounding the planned house would have been cleared and/or significantly pruned, since they would otherwise have a view unacceptable to conventional minds (below).
+This problem would have been made worse because, in all likelihood, many of the trees surrounding the planned house would have been cleared and/or significantly pruned, since they would otherwise have had a view no doubt unacceptable to conventional tastes (below).